viafintech/Barzahlen-Ruby/README.md

 The webhook request is also signed as normal requests to the api with the aforementioned `payment_key`.
 But don't worry about the signature check because this library will take care of it.

-If the signature check is not failing a **Barzahlen::Error::SignatureError** is raised.
+If the signature check is failing a **Barzahlen::Error::SignatureError** is raised.

-Be aware that the Barzahlen API v2 is checking your **HTTPS server certificate** when issueing a webhook request, so make sure you have a server certificate which is accepted by common browsers.

 For further documentation please refer to the [webhooks Barzahlen API v2 documentation][api_documentation_webhooks].